 This perceptual effect may arise from various musical factors.
 As our data showed, while soloists' overall BURs reduce slightly with increasing tempo, their eighth-note sequences increase.
 Research has shown that drummers also reduce their BURs as tempo increases, though to a much stronger degree (Collier & Collier, 1996; Friberg & Sundström, 2002; Honing & de Haas, 2008).
 This suggests that soloists adjust their beat divisions according to the underlying beat subdivision articulated by the drums.
 Butterfield (2010) showed that the difference in attacks between drums and bass in jazz can only be perceived subliminally, since spacing them too widely will make them feel like performance errors.
 This indicates that the first instrument to attack defines the beginning of an event duration, even if another instrument only attacks shortly after.
 Therefore, we propose that when solo performers play a delayed onbeat eighth after the quasi-metronomic drum attack, listeners associate this event as a continuation of an ongoing event initiated by the drums' earlier attack.
 If the drums are perceived as initiating a soloist’s first eighth note, even though the soloist attacks later, a sense of 2:1 may still emerge from the solo.
-Since our data showed that solos in the jazz style SWING and TRADTIONALfeature the lowest average BURs among all styles in our analysis, it is possible that swing eighths are more strongly associated with drumming than with melodic rhythm patterns.
-However, in this experiment we were unable to take into account how melody lines sit in relation to the backing band, and consequently these thoughts remain speculative.One puzzling question is, however, why the swung BUR in the older styles before POSTBOP are closer to 3:2 or 4:3 than to 2:1, if categorical perception and a preference for small integer ratios are deemed as rather universal also in the production of rhythms as recent studies suggest (Jacoby & McDermott, 2017; Roeske et al., 2020).
-Consistent deviation from small integer ratios as exhibited in jazz as well as in other music cultures, e.g., the Mande drumming in Mali (Polak & London, 2014) or in the Urugayan Candombe (Fuentes et al., 2019; Jure & Rocamora, 2016)(), pose a challenge to theories of regular meter theories (e.g., Lerdahl & Jackendoff, 1983) and to oscillator models of rhythms (Bose et al., 2019; Large et al., 2015).
-There is also a conceptual problem as the existence small integer ratios are hard to establish with real-word numerical data, since in the vicinity of every real number (e.g., as defined by measurement precision) there are sufficiently many small integer ratios to be found, since “small” is a rather flexible term (see Ravignani et al., 2018).
-No production experiments are known to us that prove that (professional) musicians are able to reliably produce “small” integer IOI ratios (besides 2:1 or 3:1) on demand.
+Since our data showed that solos in styles associated traditionally with a swing feel (SWING and TRADTIONAL) feature lower swing BURs on average than the historically later and less swing-focussed styles BEBOP, COOL, HARDBOP, or POSTBOP, it is possible that a 2:1 BUR swing feel is more strongly associated with drumming than with melodic rhythm patterns.
+However, in this study, we were unable to take into account how melody lines sit in relation to the backing band, and consequently these thoughts remain speculative.

+It is interesting that swung BURs in all styles but POSTBOP are closer to 3:2 or 4:3 than to 2:1, given that recent studies suggest that a preference for small integer ratios in the production of rhythms may be universal (Jacoby & McDermott, 2017; Roeske et al., 2020).
+However, consistent deviation from small integer ratios is regularly exhibited in jazz as well as in other music cultures, e.g., in Mande drumming in Mali (Polak & London, 2014) or in Urugayan Candombe (Fuentes et al., 2019; Jure & Rocamora, 2016).
+These findings pose a challenge to theories of regular meter theories (e.g., Lerdahl & Jackendoff, 1983) and to oscillator models of rhythms (Bose et al., 2019; Large et al., 2015).